• Skip to main content

 • Drove to a shop on College Avenue in Berkeley and picked out two scarves for his wife that she wound up exchanging.
 He wanted to surprise her.

 • Organized a yearly March Madness betting pool and sent a box of candy to the winner.
-He wanted people to have fun.
+He wanted to have fun with his friends.

 • Drew up a day-by-day spreadsheet crunching the 2020 Biden vs. Trump election odds.
 He wanted to believe that Biden could win.